rmccrear/practice-with-db/STUDENT_GUIDE.md

 ---

+## Additional Required Components

+### Step 15: Create Beverages Table and Component

+Create another table and component for Beverages following the same pattern as meals:

+1. Create a `beverages` table with appropriate columns (e.g., `beverage_name`, `guest_name`, `quantity`, `type_of_drink`)
+2. Set up RLS policies for read and insert access
+3. Create a `Beverages.jsx` component following the same pattern as `PotluckMeals.jsx`
+4. Import and display the Beverages component in your App.jsx

+### Step 16: Create Utensils Table and Component

+Create a table and component for Utensils (paper plates, plastic cups, etc.):

+1. Design your own columns for the utensils table (e.g., `item_name`, `guest_name`, `quantity`, `item_type`)
+2. Set up RLS policies for read and insert access
+3. Create a `Utensils.jsx` component following the same pattern
+4. Import and display the Utensils component in your App.jsx

+---

 ## Bonus Challenges

 Complete at least 2 of the following challenges:

-### Challenge 1: Beverages Table and Component
-Create a similar table and component for beverages following the same pattern as meals.

-### Challenge 2: Utensils Table and Component
-Create a table for utensils (paper plates, plastic cups, etc.) and build a component to manage them.

-### Challenge 3: Creative Table
+### Challenge 1: Creative Table
-Design your own table that would improve the potluck app (e.g., dietary restrictions, allergies, etc.).
+Create another table that you think would improve your app (e.g., dietary restrictions, allergies, etc.).
+Decide on the columns yourself.

-### Challenge 4: Styling
+### Challenge 2: Styling
 Style your app using CSS or Bootstrap to make it more visually appealing.

-### Challenge 5: Conditional Styling
+### Challenge 3: Conditional Styling
 Add conditional styling based on the type of dish or other data.

-### Challenge 6: Creative Display
+### Challenge 4: Creative Display
 Use elements other than `<li>` tags to display your items (cards, tables, etc.).

-### Challenge 7: Component Breakdown
+### Challenge 5: Component Breakdown
 Break your app into smaller, reusable components with props.

-### Challenge 8: File Upload
+### Challenge 6: File Upload
-Implement file upload functionality using Cloudinary or Supabase Storage.
+Have an option to upload a file.
+Consider using Cloudinary and an "upload url".
+This will take some research.

 ---